Blockstream/satellite/doc/hardware.md

 Regarding **LO Stability**, a stability specification of `<= +/- 250 kHz` is preferable for better performance.
-Most LNBs will have a local oscillator (LO) stability parameter referred to as “LO stability,” or metrics such as "LO accuracy" and "LO drift".
+Most LNBs will have a local oscillator (LO) stability parameter referred to as “LO stability,” or metrics such as "LO accuracy" and "LO drift."
 These are usually specified in +/- XX Hz, kHz, or MHz.
 An LNB that relies on a phase-locked loop (PLL) frequency reference is typically more accurate and stable.
 Hence, we advise looking for a PLL LNB instead of a traditional dielectric oscillator (DRO) LNB.